gardusig/template-go/README.md

 1. To store learned knowledge
 2. To acquire new knowledge

-## Greeter service
+## gRPC

-The purpose of this service is to show a commonly used client and server structure.
+[This example](./example/gRPC/) creates a service focused at a commonly used client and server structure.
 Take a look the integration tests, which validates the link between gRPC and protobufs.

 ### Communication